AhmadimNajjar/mips-dld/README.md

 3. All the registers are accessable and can be written on (for simple debugging and testing), but the $zero register is set to always be 0.

-4. To test our implementation, we have included "Test.txt".